 Successful tarot readings will help you think through obstacles in your life or develop ideas for working through ongoing problems.
 While they’ll get you on the right path, however, readings won’t offer detailed answers for each specific situation.

 When you have a tarot reading, avoid disappointment by being open to exploring the information you receive.
+Your reader will help you make a link between the spiritual guidance in the cards and the specific situation or decision you are facing.
 Know that the tarot will offer guidance, but it can’t usually provide a detailed course of action.
+That is up to you to decide, and our psychics will support you with empathy and insight.

-When you have a tarot reading, it’s a good idea to arrive with a few questions in mind.
+When you have a tarot reading, it’s a good idea to arrive with a few questions on paper.
 While they shouldn’t be extremely detailed, your inquiries shouldn’t be overly vague, either.
+Please write them down, says Psychic Mazie.
+“I wish my clients would have their questions written down and have a pen in their hand to write the answers that I’m saying because they get caught up in the answers and forget what the other questions were that they wanted to ask.”

 Whether you frequently consult the tarot or you’re preparing for your first reading, knowing questions to ask and what to expect can ensure a great experience.